w3f/research/docs/polkadot/Parachain-Allocation.md

 For example, let us assume we have three bidders that want to submit bids for a parachain slot.
 Bidder $B_1$ submits the bid (1-4,75 DOT), bidder $B_2$ submits (3-4, 90 DOTs), and bidder $B_3$ submits (1-2, 30).
 In this example bidder $B_1$ wins because if bidder $B_2$ and bidder $B_3$ win each unit would only be locked for an average of 60 DOTs or something else equivalent to 240 DOT-intervals, while of bidder $B_1$ wins each unit is locked for 75 DOTs.

-# Analysis
+##  Analysis
-English auctions can be used when bidders have private/public valuations and vickery auctions can be used when the bidders have private valuations.
+English auctions can be used when bidders have private/public valuations and Vickery auctions can be used when the bidders have private valuations.
 Both these auctions have weakly dominant strategies, where the best a bidder can do is be truthful about their valuation.

 Our auction design has two fundamental design differences with English auctions; 1) A retroactive  close 2) valuations of bidders is partly private and partly public.

 For our analysis, we are interested in a number of goals such as *fairness*, *having a dominant strategy*, and *maximizing revenue*.

-## Fairness
+###  Fairness
 By being *fair* we mean that a bidder with a higher valuation than another bidder will have a higher chance of winning the auction that is relative to the difference in their valuation.

 Having a random close means that bidders need to submit serious bids early on the in the bidding stage and cannot wait until just before the end.
 Otherwise, having a random retroactive close does not reduce fairness for bidders with private valuation.